hallbd16/G-School-Application/README.md

 G-School-Application
 ====================

-The Project Euler Challenge I would like you to view is Project 7, but feel free to view each challenge.
+The Project Euler Challenge I would like you to view is Project 7 and the non-developer essay.
+I am not a developer, but chose to complete Project Euler #7 because I have self-studied programmming, mainily javascript, for about 5 weeks.
-Further, each sample is complete with comments and a reflective debrief.

-For more about me, see www.briandavishall.com
+Also, to learn more about me, see www.briandavishall.com